As if enduro racing wasn’t already hard enough, a bunch of masochistic Kiwis have come along to make it tougher still.

 Even some of the various features on the course have names that hint at just how tricky it might be – Parachute Drop, Hydraslide, Snake Gully, Mitchell’s Crack, Big Balls, Four-Hour Hell Creek, Rolly Polly Hill and Jurassic Park.

-Last year’s Nutbuster winner was Christchurch’s Angus Macdonald, who managed to edge out Manawatu’s former United States and New Zealand cross-country champion Paul Whibley in the process.
+Last year’s Nutbuster winner was Christchurch’s Hamish Macdonald, who managed to edge out Kiwi international and multi-time national enduro champion Chris Birch, of Auckland, in the process.

-Other gold level riders to watch for at the Nutbuster include New Plymouth’s Tony Parker and Christchurch’s Jacques Bakkenes.
+Other gold level riders to watch for include New Plymouth’s Tony Parker, Christchurch’s Jacques Bakkenes, Napier’s McKenzie Wiig and Taupo’s Brendon Imlig.

-The Macdonald brothers, Whitaker and Bakkenes each have international experience, having raced at such events as the Red Bull Romaniacs hard enduro in Romania’s Carpathian Mountains, and that may give them an edge over their rivals, which this year also includes six Australian riders from the Wildwood Rock Extreme Enduro Club.
+The Macdonald brothers, Wiig, Laugesen and Bakkenes each have international experience, having raced at the Red Bull Romaniacs hard enduro in Romania’s Carpathian Mountains earlier this year, and that should give them an edge over their rivals, which this year also includes four riders from Australia.

 Find BikesportNZ.com on FACEBOOK here